Well-balanced treatment of gravity in astrophysical fluid dynamics simulations at low Mach numbers: Equations of compressible, ideal hydrodynamics

 This adds gravitational forces to the momentum part of \cref{def:euler3d}.
 The presence of a gravitational field also affects the evolution of total energy.
 We include this effect in the definition of the total energy rather than the source term, since this treatment significantly improved our accuracy in numerical experiments.
 We found this to be crucial in simulations of low Mach number convection.

 The source term adds gravitational force to the momentum equations.
 For our current treatment and test setups, the gravitational potential $\phi$ is fixed in time and changes the mass distribution during the simulation is excluded, meaning self-gravity is neglected.
 It is a reasonable simplification if the setup is very close to hydrostatic equilibrium and the change in the mass distribution is negligible.
 Such an approximation, however, fails for stellar core simulations at later evolutionary stages, where asymmetries in the mass distribution may arise due to violent convective motions.
-However, these setups are not the typical use cases of the \wbing techniques presented in this paper as deviations from hydrostatic equilibrium are non-negligible.
+However, these setups are not the typical use cases of the \wbing techniques presented in this paper as deviations from hydrostatic equilibrium are nonnegligible.
+In our notation lower indices do not indicate partial derivatives to avoid confusion.